 Bigger Bad: The Old Man is the true head of OCP but he's not involved with Rick Jones' Evil Plan.

 The first time RoboCop takes his helmet off, he says to Lewis, "You may not like what you are about to see."
 Murphy's face is the only visible organic part of him, and from the looks of his head, has been grafted onto a completely synthetic skull.

 Boddicker's getaway driver Emil crashes the panel truck into an industrial-strength tank of acidic toxic waste.
-Unfortunately for Emil, he survives, despite the fact that he's melting as the acid eats away at his skin.
+Unfortunately for Emil, he survives.
+He's melting as the acid eats away at his skin.
 Then he stumbles in front of a car and get splattered.

 Murphy getting shredded apart with shotguns by Boddicker's gang, including losing his entire right arm, then Boddicker finishing him by using a pistol to blow his head off.

 The simple fact that Murphy, a nice guy with a wife and kid, woke up to discover that he was now mostly a machine who could only "feel" his past without actually remembering it is just all kinds of nasty.